mrkaurelius/did_and_friends/md/sunum_2.md

   \includegraphics[width=0.5\textwidth]{./assets/lrd_seq_2.png}
 \end{center}

+## DIF

+### Decentralized Identity Foundation (DIF)
+Provide a neutral and inclusive place for the decentralized identity community to collaborate

+#### Working Groups

+- Authentication
+- Claims and Credentials
+- DID Communication
+- ...

-### did-auth-jose (October 2018, ietf, dif) *archived sept 22*
+### did-auth-jose (October 2018, DIF) *archived sept 22*
-did-auth-jose is a library that provides JOSE encryption, decryption, signing, and verifying capabilities through a key and algorithm extensible model, as well as two authentication flows for use with decentralized identities (DIDs).
+did-auth-jose is a library that provides JOSE (Javascript Object Signing and Encryption) encryption, decryption, signing, and verifying capabilities through a key and algorithm extensible model, as well as two authentication flows for use with decentralized identities (DIDs).

 *evolved to did-siop*

+### Authentication Flow
+\framesubtitle{did-auth-jose}

+DID Authentication uses two to three JSON Web Tokens (JWT) per request.

+The first is an outer JSON Web Encryption (JWE), and the second is an inner JSON Web Signature (JWS), both utilizing the public private key pair of each DID retrieved from their DID Document.

+An optional third JWT access token may be included in a JWS header.
+This format ensures the content is encrypted end to end and independently verifiable.
+Each JWS contains a nonce header to associate requests with responses

-#### OIDC Authentication Flow
+### Authentication Flow
+\framesubtitle{did-auth-jose}

+\begin{center}
+  \includegraphics[width=0.75\textwidth]{./assets/authFlow.png}
+\end{center}

 ### DIF Authentication Working Group (Jan 14 2020)
-!!! not: did auth a bu arkadaslar bakiyor

 #### DID Authentication Profile for SIOP
 !!! not: browser extentiondan bahset
 !!! not: not al
 !!! detaylara bir sonraki bolumde girecegiz

 SIOP DID AuthN flavor to use OpenID Connect (OIDC) together with the strong decentralization, privacy and security guarantees of DID for everyone who wants to have a generic way to integrate SSI wallets into their web applications.